 In all of my travels around this beautiful world, one of the most haunting sights I encountered was the sun slowly rising over the intricate sculpted stone pagodas of the temples at Angkor Wat.
-A standout amongst the most prized religious sites on the planet, temples of Angkor are a true world wonder.
+The temples of Angkor are a truly global marvel and one of the most coveted religious sites on the globe.
 A fundamental piece of any Cambodia itinerary, Angkor Wat enraptures guests with its stunning magnificence and unfathomably saved social legacy.

 Angkor Wat is a temple originally built to the Hindu god Vishnu as the king’s state temple and then his mausoleum.
 In later years it was converted into a Buddhist temple.
 It’s important to know that Angkor Wat is simply one of the temples within the greater Angkor Archaeological Park, home to hundreds of temples and spanning 1,000 square kilometers.
 The entire Angkor site is inscribed on the UNESCO world heritage list for its incredibly preserved remains and deep cultural heritage.